IRR Calculation in Excel

 IRR function in Excel returns the internal rate of return for a series of cash flows represented by the positive and negative numbers.
 These cash flows do not have to be consistent, as they would be for an annuity.
 However, the cash flows must occur at regular intervals such as monthly, quarterly or annually.
 The cash amount can vary for each interval.

-IRR Formula in Excel
+Formula used to Calculate IRR in Excel

 The IRR formula Excel is as follows: